Bosch vs. Kitchenaid Dishwashers: The Cleaning Crown

 Serviceability

-Since Bosch has shot ahead in terms of featured, let’s lay up a slam dunk for Kitchenaid.
+Since Bosch has shot ahead in terms of features, let’s lay up a slam dunk for Kitchenaid.

 Ease of Use

-To decide the washer that’s easiest for you, compare these ease-of-use features:
+To decide the dishwasher that’s easiest for you, compare these ease-of-use features:

 Adjustability: